 How Are Texas Probate and Estate Administration Different?

-In this video, Attorney Ray Kerlick talks about different types of the Texas Probate Process and he explains how the estate administration process is used when basic estate planning hasn’t happened.
+In this video, Attorney Ray Kerlick talks about different types of the Texas Probate Process, and he explains how the estate administration process is used when basic estate planning hasn’t happened.
 You can ensure that you have an estate plan by taking advantage of our estate planning offer for couples for only $750.
 A Transfer on Death Deed is only $200.
-The offer is only good until October 1, 2018 and only valid at our Fulshear office and our offices in Richmond, Wharton and El Campo.
+The offer is valid at our Fulshear office and our offices in Richmond, Wharton and El Campo.
 Call us at 800-929-1725 for an appointment right away!

 Summary of the Texas Probate and Estate Administration Video

 – – Hi, this is Ray Kerlick, of Wadler, Perches, Hundl, and Kerlick.
 I’m here in our Fulshear offices today, and I wanted to talk a little bit about the Texas probate process.

 The Texas probate process is a legal document and a legal procedure that’s actually filed in either a probate court, or in a county court at law.
 Right here, where we are today in Fort Bend County, these procedures are handled at the county courts at law of Fort Bend County.
 In some of the smaller counties around us, the probate procedures are handled in county court.
 While in Harris County, there are special probate courts that handle nothing but probate matters.

 So, what is a Texas probate matter?
 Well, a probate matter can include lots of things.
 It can include a will and the admission of a will into the records of the county, which is called probating a will.
 It can also include a guardianship, and that’s a situation in which a guardian is designated for someone who has lost some of their capacity.
 And then finally, it can include determinations of heirship.
 Heirship means who are the rightful heirs of a person who is deceased.
 There are some other collateral issues that can also be involved, but those are the big three.